What is a Roll Up Strategy?

-The consolidated company can expand its geographic reach to include markets served by the smaller companies, which also allows it to offer a broader range of products and services than a single, smaller company.
+The consolidated company can expand its geographic reach to include markets served by the smaller companies.
+It can also offer a broader range of products and services than a single, smaller company.
 Consequently, investors and shareholders enjoy the benefits of a large pool of investments.

 Assume that Company XYZ deals in the assembly of computer equipment in North America.
-Recently, the company experienced a growth in revenues, but its operational costs continued to rise since it sources some of the computer accessories used in computer assembly from other companies.
+Recently, the company experienced growth in revenues, but its operational costs continued to rise since it sources some accessories used in computer assembly from other companies.
 Company XYZ plans to expand its operations by acquiring two small firms that manufacture some of the components it uses in its core operations.

-To support the roll-up strategy, the company borrows a loan of $1.2 million.
+To support the roll-up strategy, the company borrows $1.2 million.
 It uses the funds to acquire the two smaller companies, Company ABC and Company JKL.
 Company ABC deals in RAM chips manufacturing, an essential component that Company XYZ uses in computer assembly, and its annual revenues average $300,000.
-Both companies agree on an acquisition value of $450,000.
+XYZ and ABC agree on an acquisition price of $450,000.